 If so, you’re not too far off but you’re not seeing the full picture either.
 More often than not, tourists and first-timers are shown the shiny side of town.
 Eiffel Tower, Galeries Lafayettes, Arc de Triomphe, Le Louvre, La Seine, Champs Elysées et tous les incontournables!
 And do you know what?
 That’s okay because it is part of what makes up the true essence of Paris.

 Perhaps it’s just where I used to live, but people often seem to have a rather distorted image of what a Parisian lifestyle truly entails.
-You have French bureaucracy (which is your worst nightmare and that’s putting it lightly), you have some interesting people to put up with, not speaking French will render even the simplest tasks impossible or highly complicated and the transportation is a mess.
+They seem to think that life in Paris is the epitome of glamour but little do they know…you have French bureaucracy (which is your worst nightmare and that’s putting it lightly), you have some interesting people to put up with, not speaking French will render even the simplest tasks impossible or highly complicated and the transportation is a mess.

 You have delicious bread.
 A friend of mine once said, “If it’s not made in France, it’s not a baguette.”
 I thought it was just arrogance….until now, and while I’m on the topic of food, what about the countless gastronomic restaurants that make this city a chef’s dream?
 The museums and exhibitions are top notch and there is ALWAYS one happening somewhere.
 Summertime is when you sit along the Seine and share a bottle of crisp rosé with friends, laughing about life.
-The architecture is gorgeous, for the most part, and the shopping is great!
+The architecture is gorgeous and the shopping is great!

-I guess what I’m trying to say, and this goes for everything in life, is that one should always try to be as realistic as possible.
-This way, fewer people would be susceptible to the “Paris Syndrome” (It’s a real thing!).
+I guess what I’m trying to say, and this goes for everything in life, is that one should never neglect the other side of the coin.
 Falling in love with anything or anyone requires you to accept the flaws just as much as you accepted the beautiful and the positive!